Arsennnic/arsennnic.github.io/_posts/2018-08-30-Machine-Learning-Notes-1.md

 Sometimes $X^TX$ is **not invertable**, the common causes might be:

-- Redundant features, where two features are very closely related (i.e. they are linearly dependent)
+- Redundant features, where two features are very closely related (i.e. they are linearly dependent).

 - Too many features (e.g. $m \le n$).
 In this case, delete some features or use **"[regularization]({{site.url}}/2018/09/07/Machine-Learning-Notes-2/#2-regularization)"**.